Parents, have you heard of the term whooping cough? Find out what it means and what you can do to prevent it.

 Pertussis is an important cause of infant death worldwide and continues to be a public health concern even in countries with high vaccination coverage.
 Getting vaccinated is the greatest strategy to protect against pertussis.

 Pertussis is spread by coughing or sneezing while in close contact with others, who then breathe in the bacteria.
 As pertussis is highly contagious, it can be easily spread between family members and people in close contact with an infected person.3

 Many infants who get pertussis are infected by older siblings, parents or caregivers who might not even know they have the disease.3

-Most pertussis cases occur in children under five years of age, with children less than one year old being the most seriously affected.
+Most pertussis cases occur in children under five years of age, with children less than one-year-old being the most seriously affected.
 Infants, 6 months of age and below, who have not received the full dose (at least three shots) of the pertussis vaccine are vulnerable to getting pertussis.
-1

-Outbreaks of pertussis occur in most teenagers and adults whose immunity against the bacteria from previous pertussis vaccination has worn off because protection from immunisation only lasts 5-10 years after the last dose.
+Outbreaks of pertussis occur in most teenagers and adults whose immunity against the bacteria from previous pertussis vaccination has worn off because protection from immunisation only lasts 5 to 10 years after the last dose.
 1

 What are the signs and symptoms of pertussis?

 Symptoms start between an average of 7 to 10 days after exposure to the bacteria.
 It can start off like an ordinary cold (runny nose, sneezing, cough, fever) for 7 to 14 days, but tends to worsen with periods of uncontrolled coughing that can last 1 to 2 months.
 An infected individual has cough episodes that may end in vomiting or a “whoop” sound when he tries to breathe in.

 Many people, however, do not develop the characteristic whoop.
 A persistent hacking cough is sometimes the only indicator that an adolescent or adult has whooping cough.
 The “whoop” sound may not be heard from an adult who has pertussis, as an adult’s airway is wider.
 1